maykinmedia/objects-api/SECURITY.rst

 The development team is strongly committed to responsible reporting and disclosure of security-related issues.
-As such, we’ve adopted and follow a set of policies which conform to that ideal and are geared toward allowing us to deliver timely security updates to the official distribution of Open Objecten.
+As such, we’ve adopted and follow a set of policies which conform to that ideal and are geared toward allowing us to deliver timely security updates to the official distribution of Open Object.

 Reporting security issues
 -------------------------